GFaure9/yaml-ML/README.md

 ## ✅ Tests

-If you cloned the repo and installed the package from source (`pip install -e .`), you can make sure everything works fine before using it by running:
+If you cloned the repo and installed the package from sources (`pip install -e .`), you can make sure everything works fine before using it by running:

 ```commandline